Jewelry Blog

 Base ColorSecondary ColorRarityImpact on Value

-PurpleNone (pure purple)Extremely RareHighest value due to color purity
+PurpleNone (pure purple)Extremely RareHighest value due to pure color

 3. Pink Colored Diamond